radgrad/docusaurus2/docs/evaluation/coding-categories.md

 The code is either "+1" if the essay indicates agreement with that category, or "-1" if the essay indicates disagreement with that category.

 ### 0. RadGrad is "amazing", "awesome", or "overwhelming"
-(Note: I don't think we have to manually code this category; I can look for the occurrence of those words automatically.
+(Note: I don't think we have to manually code up this category; I can look for the occurrence of those words automatically.
 These three words came up frequently enough that I think it will be useful to code for them explicitly.)

 * "RadGrad is an amazing tool for ICS Students."
 * "All in all, RadGrad is a pretty amazing site"